sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 I want to thank [Kirill Boyarshinov](https://twitter.com/naghtarr) very much for his great help and assistance while migrating the mail sample app to Dagger2.

-The code of the sample mail app can be found on [Github](https://github.com/sockeqwe/mosby/tree/master/sample-mail).
+The source code of the sample mail app can be found on [Github](https://github.com/sockeqwe/mosby/tree/master/sample-mail).
 If you have any question don't hesitate to leave a comment below.